handsontable/hyperformula/docs/guide/custom-functions.md

 You can set rules for your function's argument validation.

-In your function plugin, in the static `implementedFunctions` property, next to other options add an array called `parameters`:
+In your function plugin, in the static `implementedFunctions` property, next to other options, add an array called `parameters`:

 ```javascript
 MyFunctionPlugin.implementedFunctions = {